 Actionable Steps

-If you are on a GLP-1 or thinking about starting.- Set a baseline.
+- Set a baseline.
 Before you start, write down where you stand on the things you care about: energy, mood, libido, pleasure from hobbies, sleep, ability to focus.
-Three or four lines is enough to compare to later.
+3 or 4 lines is enough to compare to later.

-- Title the goal.
-A real number to move (A1c, ApoB, body composition) or a real outcome (off a sleep apnea machine, more energy for the kids).
+- Name the goal.
+A specific number to move (A1c, ApoB, body composition) or a specific outcome (off a sleep apnea machine, more energy for the kids).
 The clearer the goal, the easier the titration conversation.

 - Protect muscle.
 Protein at every meal and resistance training at least twice a week.
 Muscle is what your brain and body need so the medication does not strip the wrong tissue.